By Sungard AS

 Halloween is here – time for kids to go trick-or-treating, for teens to visit haunted houses, and for Americans to spend nearly $7 billion on costumes, candy and decorations.
 Halloween is a big business, second only to the Christmas holidays.
 And while it seems like it's all fun and games, there's something even scarier than the latest burnt zombie or evil clown costume: cybercrime.
 That's why it's no coincidence that October is National Cyber Security Awareness Month.

-Sadly, organizations rarely know that their IT environments have been breached until it is too late.
+Sadly, organisations rarely know that their IT environments have been breached until it is too late.
 Witness the Democratic National Committee (DNC), which had been hacked almost a year before the DNC discovered it had been compromised.
 A successful cyberattack can shut down operations – not just for a few hours, but for multiple days and weeks.
 The collateral damage, such as information leaks, reputational damage and so on, can continue for much longer.
-And while 34% of organizations think they will be affected by a cybercrime during the next two years, only 37% of organizations have a cyber-incident response plan.
+And while 34% of organisations think they will be affected by a cybercrime during the next two years, only 37% of organisations have a cyber-incident response plan.